joaquinrovira/FaaS/README.md

 In order to auto-scale the service depending on the current workload a [scaler component](IMPLEMENTATION/scaler) is implemented.
 It will query the JQManager for the size of the current job backlog.
 If it grows too much, the number of workers will increase (up to a maximum) and if the workload diminishes the number of workers will decrease (down to a minimum).

-It must be noted that the credentials of the service must be given to the scaler component on deployment.
+**IMPORTANT NOTE:** The credentials of the service must be given to the scaler component on deployment.
 A file called `KUMORI_CREDENTIALS` must be located on the components' working directory and it must contain the username and the password, separated by a **new line**:

 ```
 <username>